Australian Home Electricity Information

 Get our FREE TOU EXPLANATION one page summary from our GUIDES page.
 Easily printable making it a great fridge door note to keep you on track, in understanding your electricity costs!

-As all Australian States & electricity providers have their own differences, it is possible to see TOU metering, with the option of off-peak connections to various appliances, such as your hot water.
-A call to your electricity provider is the best way to clarify your metering options.
+TOU With Off-Peak For Hot Water : As all Australian States and electricity providers have their own differences, it is possible to see TOU metering, with the option of off-peak connections to various appliances, such as your hot water.

-There are advantages and disadvantages of TOU metering.
-For some households it can reduce the bill, for others raise it.
-It really depends on when you use electricity and how much!
+TOU Advantages Disadvantages : For some households TOU can reduce the bill, for others raise it.
+It really depends on when you use electricity and how much you use!

 For the household with no idea of electricity billing, with a high electricity usage in the peak times of the day, the electricity bill can be raised dramatically by a TOU tariff!

-Where electricity supply & metering are an issue, contact your electricity provider or STATE ELECTRICITY OMBUDSMAN.
+When electricity supply metering are an issue, contact your electricity provider or STATE ELECTRICITY OMBUDSMAN.